openshmem/openshmem.github.io/_posts/2013-12-17-how-to-write-post.md

 Step 3: Do local test
 ---
-To test your post, you need *ruby* and *jekyll*, the jekyll version for this repo is 1.9, you can install thest tools in source.
+To test your post, you need *ruby* and *jekyll*, the jekyll version for this repo is 1.9, you can install these tools in source.
 For example, you can do this under openSUSE:

 ```bash
 sudo zypper in ruby ruby-devel